jomefavourite/Blog-posts/clf00a24q000108l2dsgzb5ss.md

 The error ***Minified React error*** was caused by the library [`react-phone-input-2`](https://www.npmjs.com/package/react-phone-input-2) used in the codebase.
 This error was also one that gave me a tough time, to figure out, cause it worked fine on the development server but shows the error on production.

-The root of the error, explained by [sodatea](https://github.com/sodatea) is that many packages follow a bad practice that breaks Rollup ESM-CJS interop.
+The root of the error, explained by data is that many packages follow a bad practice that breaks Rollup ESM-CJS interop.

-> Truthfully, I don't know enough about how Vite works with Rollup, and how libraries are made, so I'll direct you to the root of this error, explained by [sodatea](https://github.com/sodatea) here [https://github.com/vitejs/vite/issues/2139#issuecomment-1024852072](https://github.com/vitejs/vite/issues/2139#issuecomment-1024852072)
+> Truthfully, I don't know enough about how Vite works with Rollup, and how libraries are made, so I'll direct you to the root of this error, explained data here [https://github.com/vitejs/vite/issues/2139#issuecomment-1024852072](https://github.com/vitejs/vite/issues/2139#issuecomment-1024852072)

 [![](https://cdn.hashnode.com/res/hashnode/image/upload/v1678278432335/e09f0f19-d6ae-41ad-80ea-a692465b102c.png align="center")](https://github.com/vitejs/vite/issues/2139#issuecomment-1024852072)